CumulusNetworks/cldemo-vagrant-netq2ea/README.md

 # Cumulus Linux Demo Framework
 ![Reference Topology](./documentation/cldemo_topology.png "Reference Topology")

-Welcome to the jbetz super hack job to get the netq2.0 telemetry server shoved into the reference topology.
-Because this is supposed to be a temporary thing, i didn't take a lot of time to design this with the future in mind.
+Welcome to the jbetz super hack job to get the netq2.x telemetry server shoved into the reference topology.
+Because this is supposed to be a temporary thing, I didn't take a lot of time to design this with the future in mind.
 Sorry 'bout that<br>
 <br>
-I crammed all of the extras needed to provision a proper oob-mgmt-server and to install the netq2.0 agents into the helper_scripts.
+I crammed all of the extras needed to provision a proper oob-mgmt-server and to install the netq2.0 agents into the helper_scripts so it makes the vagrant up all slow and crappy looking.
 Its terrible.

 Only libvirt tested.
 See more deets here: https://wiki.cumulusnetworks.com/display/PC/Field+Team+Workbenches